Cory47/PitchPerfectDetector/README.md

 Use the provided code to detect the pitch of the audio input and display the corresponding note on the serial monitor.

-Test Plan and Results:
-The test plan includes the following test cases:

-Test Case 1:

-Input a specific note (e.g., A4 at 440 Hz) using a musical instrument or a tone generator app

-Expected result: The detected note should be displayed as "A4" on the serial monitor.

-Test Case 2:

-Input a series of different notes using a musical instrument or a tone generator app

-Expected result: The detected notes should be displayed on the serial monitor in the order they were played.

-To execute the test plan, follow these steps:

-Upload the provided code to the Arduino Uno.
-Open the Arduino IDE Serial Monitor, and set the baud rate to 115200.
-Perform each test case and observe the serial monitor for the displayed notes.
-For each test case, compare the expected results with the actual results shown on the serial monitor.
-If the expected and actual results match, the test case is successful.